Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 To provide the  precision required in industrial design, drawings need to offer the possibility  of removing lines, which are hidden in a given projection.

-For this the Hidden  Line Removal component provides two algorithms: HLRBRep_Algo  and HLRBRep_PolyAlgo.
+For this the Hidden  Line Removal component provides two algorithms: *HLRBRep_Algo*  and *HLRBRep_PolyAlgo*.

 These algorithms are  based on the principle of comparing each edge of the shape to be visualized  with each of its faces, and calculating the visible and the hidden parts of  each edge.
 Note that these are not the  algorithms used in generating  shading, which calculate the visible and hidden parts of each face in a shape  to be visualized by comparing each face in the shape with every other face in  the same shape.
 These algorithms operate  on a shape and remove or indicate edges hidden by faces.
 For a given  projection, they calculate a set of lines characteristic of the object being  represented.
 They are also used in conjunction with extraction utilities, which  reconstruct a new, simplified shape from a selection of the results of the  calculation.
 This new shape is made up of edges, which represent the shape  visualized in the projection.

-HLRBRep_Algo takes the shape  itself into account whereas HLRBRep_PolyAlgo works with a polyhedral simplification of the shape.
-When you use HLRBRep_Algo, you obtain an exact result, whereas, when you  use HLRBRep_PolyAlgo, you reduce the computation time.
+*HLRBRep_Algo* takes the shape  itself into account whereas *HLRBRep_PolyAlgo* works with a polyhedral simplification of the shape.
+When you use *HLRBRep_Algo*, you obtain an exact result, whereas, when you use *HLRBRep_PolyAlgo*, you reduce the computation time.

 No smoothing algorithm  is provided.
 Consequently, a polyhedron will be treated as such and the  algorithms will give the results in  form of line segments conforming to the  mathematical definition of the polyhedron.
-This is always the case with HLRBRep_PolyAlgo.
+This is always the case with *HLRBRep_PolyAlgo*.

-HLRBRep_Algo and HLRBRep_PolyAlgo can deal with any kind of object, for example, assemblies of  volumes, surfaces, and lines, as long as there are no unfinished  objects or points within it.
+*HLRBRep_Algo* and *HLRBRep_PolyAlgo* can deal with any kind of object, for example, assemblies of  volumes, surfaces, and lines, as long as there are no unfinished  objects or points within it.

 However, there some restrictions in HLR use:
   * Points are not processed;